redis/redis-doc/topics/cluster-spec.md

 Failure detection is implemented in the following way:

 * A node marks another node setting the PFAIL flag (possible failure) if the node is not responding to our PING requests for a given time.
-* Nodes broadcast information about other nodes (three random nodes taken at random) when pinging other nodes.
+* Nodes broadcast information about other nodes (three random nodes per packet) when pinging other nodes.
 The gossip section contains information about other nodes flags.
-* If we have a node marked as PFAIL, and we receive a gossip message where another nodes also think the same node is PFAIL, we mark it as FAIL (failure).
+* Nodes remember if other nodes advertised some node as failing.
+This is called a failure report.
-* Once a node marks another node as FAIL as result of a PFAIL confirmed by another node, a message is send to all the other nodes to force all the reachable nodes in the cluster to set the specified not as FAIL.
+* Once a node receives a new failure report, such as that the majority of master nodes agree about the failure of a given node, the node is marked as FAIL.

-So basically a node is not able to mark another node as failing without external acknowledge.
+* When a node is marked as FAIL, a message is broadcasted to the cluster in order to force all the reachable nodes to set the specified node as FAIL.

-(still to implement:)
+So basically a node is not able to mark another node as failing without external acknowledge, and the majority of the master nodes are required to agree.

-Once a node is marked as failing, any other node receiving a PING or connection attempt from this node will send back a "MARK AS FAIL" message in reply that will force the receiving node to set itself as failing.
+Old failure reports are removed, so the majority of master nodes need to have a recent entry in the failure report table of a given node for it to mark another node as FAIL.

-Cluster state detection (only partially implemented)
+Cluster state detection
 ---

 Every cluster node scan the list of nodes every time a configuration change